 - Is it so evergreen that you could run it next year, too?

 You need to say “hell yeah” to all three.

 Why most positioning frameworks don’t work

-  I would even go as far and say that most frameworks are so standardised that you remove all buzz and personality.
+I would even go as far and to say that most frameworks are so standardized that you remove all buzz and personality.

 So, if you’re like me—a bit lazy with limited imagination—there’s a much greater route.